LOOP115/MrLfD_MQ3/README.md

-# Mixed Reality Workstation for LfD on Quest 3
+# Mixed Reality Workstation for LfD